 In an ISIS-related criminal case, the USDC for the District of Minnesota applied the government–informant privilege to preclude pre-indictment disclosure of a FBI confidential informant’s identity.
 The ruling means that, at least for now, the government can maintain its informant’s secrecy.
 United States v.
 Abdulkadir, 2015 WL 9581871 (D. Minn.
 Dec.
 31, 2015).
-You may read
+You may read the decision here.

 In this criminal complaint, the government claims that Khaalid Adam Abdulkadir made death threats against FBI agents in various Twitter posts.
 Abdulkadir’s alleged tweets came after the government’s investigations and prosecutions of ISIS recruits.